UK leader Starmer condemns attack on refugee hotel amid spread of far-right violence - ExBulletin

 South Yorkshire Police, which covers Rotherham, said at least 10 officers were injured, one of whom was left unconscious.

-Far-right agitators used last week's knife attacks to exploit concerns about the scale of immigration to Britain, particularly the tens of thousands of migrants arriving in small boats from France across the English Channel.
+Far-right agitators have used last week's stabbings to exploit concerns about the scale of the influx of migrants into Britain, particularly the tens of thousands of migrants arriving in small boats from France across the English Channel.

 Tensions also rose in the north-eastern city of Middlesbrough on Sunday, with some protesters running away from police guards.
 A group walked through a residential area, smashing windows of houses and cars.
-When asked by residents why they were smashing windows, one man replied: “Because we are British.”
-Hundreds of others confronted police, holding shields at the town's gravestones, and throwing bricks, cans and pots at them.
+When residents asked why they were smashing windows, one man replied: “Because they are British.”
+Hundreds of others confronted police, holding shields at the town’s gravestones, and throwing bricks, cans and pots at them.

 Starmer said anyone who attacks people because of the colour of their skin or their faith is far right.